What is supraventricular tachycardia (SVT)?

 SVT does not always need to be treated.
 But if you have symptoms, your doctor will probably recommend treatment, such as with medicines or procedures, to control your heart rhythm.
 Your doctor may also teach you how to slow your heart rate on your own with physical actions called vagal maneuvers.

 Health Tools help you make wise health decisions or take action to improve your health.

-Symptoms of supraventricular tachycardia include:
+Symptoms of SVT include: